dpa1983/canpan_projects/nova/README_nova.md

 * ``make distclean``, and
 * ``make``

 They should not report any errors.
-The same thing has to be done in the directory ``ppn_nova_canpan`` if you want to use the one-zone code ``ppn`` for nova post-processing as well.
+The same thing has to be done in the directory ``ppn_nova_canpan`` if you want to use the one-zone code ``ppn`` for nova model post-processing as well.

 ## Important technical details
 ``MESA`` and ``NuGrid`` ``mppnp`` CO and ONe nova computations can be done for different combinations of the initial WD mass, central temperature, and mass-accretion rate.
 Also, there are three ways to model mixing between the accreted H-rich and WD material: